superfly/docs/elixir/advanced-guides/github-actions-elixir-ci-cd.html.md

 ### When the Workflow Runs...

 When code is pushed to the `main` branch, this workflow is run.
-This happens either from directly pushing to the `main` branch or after merging a PR into the `main` branch.
+This happens either when code is directly pushed to the `main` branch or after a PR is merged into the `main` branch.

 This workflow is also configured to run checks on PR branches that target the